logzio/aws-cross-account/README.md

 # aws-cross-account

 Deploy this integration to simultaneously ship logs from multiple AWS accounts to Logz.io.

 This integration uses two types of accounts:

-* Landing account, which receives logs from your multiple AWS accounts and sends them to Logz.io.
+* **Landing account**, which receives logs from your multiple AWS accounts and sends them to Logz.io.
-* Sending accounts, which send logs from your AWS services to the landing account.
+* **Sending accounts**, which send logs from your AWS services to the landing account.

 ## Architecture overview